-Special hockey programs have been established over 30 cities in the United States.
-The goal of special hockey is to give people with physical and developmental disabilities the chance to play the sport of ice hockey in an environment which is adapted to the level of ability.
-The athletes play upright and in most cases offsides, icing, penalties etc. are not part of gameplay.
+The goal of special hockey is to give people with cognitive and/or developmental disabilities the chance to play the sport of ice hockey in an environment which is adapted to the level of ability.
 Special Hockey emphasizes players to have fun through teamwork, social interaction, and improving the quality of life through on and off ice activities.

-USA Hockey and the USA Hockey Foundation are proud to offer a new GROW Special Hockey Grant Program to assist new and existing special hockey programs.
-This new grant has two purposes, the first of which is to help with the initial costs of getting a new special hockey program off the ground, and the second is to provide assistance for existing special hockey programs in the purchasing of equipment through a cooperative partnership with Total Hockey.
-USA Hockey and the USA Hockey Foundation are committed to awarding a minimum of $25,000 to the GROW Special Hockey Grant Program for the 2012-2013 hockey season
+USA Hockey and the USA Hockey Foundation are proud to offer the GROW Grant Program to assist new special hockey programs.
+This grant can serve two purposes, either helping with the initial costs of getting a new special hockey program off the ground with a financial grant, or to provide assistance in the purchasing of equipment through a cooperative partnership with Pure Hockey.

 New Special Hockey programs in the first or second year of their existence can submit an application to receive either $2,000 in start-up money or up to $2,200 worth of equipment from Pure Hockey.
 The financial grant will be mailed in the form of a check and can be used for ice time, formation of not-for-profit status, marketing and equipment, etc. As a partner of the USA Hockey Disabled Program, Pure Hockey directly contributes $200 to the grant for a total of $2,200.
 Awarded programs will work directly with Pure Hockey to order equipment.